The Niigata Prefectural Museum Of Modern Art

 Collection Exhibitions

-[Exhibition room 1] 30 years of the Niigata Prefectural Museum of Modern Art: in the Beginning
+Exhibition Room 3 Masterpieces of the Niigata Prefectural Museum of Modern Art

-[Exhibition room 1] Masterpieces of the Museum of Modern Art ―Latest Collections
+Exhibition Room3 Masterpieces of the Niigata Prefectural Museum of Modern Art